mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/02/config-controller-intro.md

 ## Set up Policies

-> As a Platform Admin, I want to set up policies in order to control what's deployed and have in place common best practices and compliances accross my company.
+> As Platform Admin, I want to set up policies in order to control what's deployed and have in place common best practices and compliances accross my company.

 You could [create your own `ConstraintTemplate`](https://cloud.google.com/anthos-config-management/docs/how-to/write-a-constraint-template), but you could also reuse the `ConstraintTemplates` already installed by default for you (see the output of `kubectl get constrainttemplates`).